bellons91/personal-notes/azure/azure-blob-storage.md

 Objects can be accessed via HTTP or HTTPS, given that every object can be referenced using a specific URL.

+This service provides a list of endpoints available at  https://{storage-account-name}.blob.core.windows.net

 ## Blob Storage tiers

 To manage costs better you have to pick the right storage tier, depending on the expected usage.